Theology and Science Essay Competition

 - Plagiarism will result in disqualification.

 - This competition is open to any qualified undergraduate applicant to the University of St Andrews, including those from the UK, EU, and any other country.

 - The decision of the judges will be made according to the selection criteria for the essay, together with your University of St Andrews application.
 This decision is final and cannot be queried.

-- The scholarship winners will be announced in spring 2021 and will become a part of the Theology and Science Scholars Programme.
+- The scholarship winners will be announced in May 2021 and will become a part of the Theology and Science Scholars Programme.

 - Scholarships are subject to passing the normal undergraduate entrance requirements for the programme to which a scholarship applicant applies, and gaining unconditional admission to the University of St Andrews.